Ddjalex/ET/WORKFLOW_DOCUMENTATION.md

 ## 🎯 Your Role as Admin

 You are responsible for **deposit approval only**.
-StroWallet API handles all card-related operations automatically through the Telegram bot.
+StroWallet API handles KYC verification and all card-related operations automatically.

 ## 📋 Complete Workflow